 Precedential Status Description: Indicates whether the document is precedential or nonprecedential.
 Format: [Status] Example: Precedential Notes: The precedential status of the document is based on information provided on the Federal Circuit's website.
 It was previously named "Type."
+Where identified, errors in the information provided by the Federal Circuit's website have been corrected.
 Data is coded as follows: Precedential Document is designated as precedential by the court.
-Nonprecedential ial Document is designated as not precedential by the court.
+Nonprecedential Document is designated as not precedential by the court.

-Duplicate Description: Indicates whether the record is a duplicate of another entry.
+Duplicate Description: Indicates whether the record is a duplicate of anoth er entry.
 Format: [Status] Example: Yes Options: [Yes No]